 We created the graphic above to visualize the differences between the words "Vision", "Strategies" and "Tactics."
 Management's primary responsibility is to create a totally integrated balance within the circle.
 Too loose a Vision or too many Strategies, and there will be chaos since it will become impossible to tie the Tactics together.
 On the other hand, too few Strategies or weak and marginally effective Tactics will not lead to significant growth for your business.

+Key points:

-Key point: All Tactics have Objectives.
-All Objectives have dates and metrics.
-Activities are where the rubber hits the road.
-What you can manage best is your and your team's Activities definitive timelines with specific metrics.
+- All Tactics have Objectives.

+- All Objectives have dates and metrics.

+- Activities are where the rubber hits the road.
+What you can manage best is your and your team's activities, all of which need to have definitive timelines with specific metrics.

-In "normal times", there are no set rules about the timelines for Visions, Strategies and Tactics, but here are a few guidelines that we have found useful over the years in conducting 30-40 strategy planning sessions a year.
-Again, these thoughts below relate to pre-Covid times.
+There are no set rules about the timelines for Visions, Strategies and Tactics, but here are a few guidelines that we have found useful over the years in conducting 30-40 strategy and business planning sessions a year.

-✓ Visions will probably look out 36 to 60 months.
+- ✓ Visions should look out 36 to 60 months.
 Do not waste time with a ten-year vision.
-Again, even in "normal times, there are simply too many market changes for visions of more than five years, and you have a business to run...today

-- ✓ Strategies (primary directions) tend to look out for 12-18-24 months - ✓ Tactics typically work well if they are locked in for your 12-month operating plan.
+Again, even in "normal times, there are simply too many market changes for visions of more than five years, and you have a business to run...today. - ✓ Strategies (The "Primary Directions") tend to look out for 12-18-24 months. - ✓ Tactics typically work well if they are locked in for your 12-month operating plan.

-Today, in the Covid-based world of 2022, you are going to heavily lock down your planning and your investment into both Tactics and Activities There may be 10-year Visions somewhere-indeed, one of our primary clients, Steinway & Sons, in business for 165 years, clearly has a well-defined vision-but typically, Visions morph over time and certainly Strategies and Tactics will change significantly over two and three years.
+In 2024, you are going to heavily lock down your planning and your investment into both Tactics and Activities There may be 10-year Visions somewhere-indeed, one of our clients, Steinway & Sons, in business for 165 years, clearly has a well-defined vision, but typically, Visions morph over time and certainly Strategies and Tactics will change significantly over two and three years.